 Maybe it sounds strange, but for me it doesn't matter whether they are in Rotterdam, in Paris, or in Kyiv.
 I mean, you should treat them as colleagues and inspire your teams on a product level.

-Q: We know that in 2018 Carerix was acquired by PIXID group.
+Q: In 2018 Carerix was acquired by PIXID group.
 What changes has this brought to the company and what possibilities has it provided for Carerix growth and market position?

 The most distinct changes are that we're now a bigger group, we raise around 30 million in revenue, have nearly 200 people in internal staff, so that's much bigger than Carerix on its own.
 We have offices in London, Paris, and Rotterdam, development teams in Ukraine and Casablanca (from PIXID side).
 Together, we're creating new opportunities, we both focus on the recruitment market, yet also cover different areas and processes.